 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

-Flights you (or a travel agent) book: Arrive in Sandakan (SDK) anytime on May 5.
-Depart from Kota Kinabalu airport (BKI) after 5:00pm on May 18.
+Flights you (or a travel agent) book: Arrive in Sandakan, Malaysia (SDK) anytime on May 5.
+Depart from Kota Kinabalu, Malaysia (BKI) after 5:00pm on May 18.

-Flights we book for you: The flight from Lahad Datu to Kota Kinabalu on May 15.
-The cost of this booking is included in the trip cost.
+Flights we book for you: The one-way flight from Lahad Datu to Kota Kinabalu is included in the trip cost.